History of US Broadcasting Abroad

 Purpose:

-Originally aimed at countering Soviet Union propaganda
+- Originally aimed at countering Soviet Union propaganda during the Cold War.

-Funded by the CIA until the 1970s .
+- Funded by the CIA until the 1970s .

-Current Base: Prague, Czech Republic .
+- Current Base: Prague, Czech Republic .

-Coverage: Eastern Europe, Central Asia, Middle East
+- Coverage: Eastern Europe, Central Asia, Middle East .

 -